 Given the current circumstances dictated by COVID-19, going out on a date has been difficult to say the least, if not actually impossible.
 With restaurants and public areas slowly opening up across the country, however, the opportunities to go on a date in-person are also opening back up.

 At any time, going on a date with an individual, especially one you met online, can be an extremely nerve-racking experience, largely because of security and safety concerns.
-For those of you eager to get back out there, we have a few tips that can help to make the dating experience safe as well as fun.
+For those of you eager to get back out there, we have a few dating safety tips that can help to make the experience safe as well as fun.